emilcozma/emilcozma/README.md

 ## Hello 👋,

-My name is Emil COZMA and I'm a Full-stack Web Developer.
+My name is Emil COZMA and I'm a Senior Full-stack Engineer.
 I'm from Romania, and now I am living in Spain, trying to find the perfect work-life balance.

 - 🔭 I’m currently working on my personal portfolio website and some Arduino / Raspberry Pi projects
 - 🌱 I’m currently learning Rust and TypeScript